IJCEP Copyright © 2007-All rights reserved.

 Received 12 Sept 2007; accepted and available online 1 January 2008

-of the genetic, environmental, and developmental factors contributing to the inception and exacerbation of asthma will be crucial to efforts
+the genetic, environmental, and developmental factors contributing to the inception and exacerbation of asthma will be crucial to efforts to

-to devise effective preventive and therapeutic interventions.
-There is increasing evidence that the complex interplay of early life respiratory
+devise effective preventive and therapeutic interventions.
+There is increasing evidence that the complex interplay of early life respiratory viral

-viral infections and allergic sensitization is important in the development of asthma.
-Major causes of asthma exacerbations are
+infections and allergic sensitization is important in the development of asthma.
+Major causes of asthma exacerbations are respiratory viral

 Key Words: Thymic stromal lymphopoietin (TSLP), virus infection, atopy, asthma